Pari55051/pokedex/README.md

 # Pokedex
 Pokedex web-app using the PokeAPI.

-Some days ago, I made a project named "Who's That Pokemon" (You can check it out on my github, link is also provided below).
+Some days ago, I made a project named "Who's That Pokemon" (You can check it out on my github, link: https://github.com/Pari55051/whos-that-pokemon ).
 From which I found out about many new Pokemons.
 This made me curious about exploring Pokemons, thus I made it to learn about more Pokemons.

 ## Light Mode
 ![preview](./assets/light%20mode.png)